jpang007/passwordGrabber/README.md

 Then I further modified the code to accept any popularity number (e.g #456), my code then calculated what page this would be on and webscraped the according page.
 I originally wanted to just store a database of all the passwords, then find which one, however it would take way too long (Almost 10 seconds to webscrape just the top 1000!).

 Currently using Twill to attempt to log onto https://www.facebook.com, want to expand by allowing code to read lxml to quickly grab the set of passwords from http://www.passwordrandom.com/most-popular-passwords/.
 Currently having issues since using BeautifulSoup takes too much time.
+(Moving this to it's own project the AutoLogger)
 <hr>

 <h1> Tasklist </h1>